lopez-lab/vee_flow/README.md

 To create a new flow use the setup_flow function "$PFLOW/utils/setup_flow.sh _name_of_flow_" in your scratch direcotry.
 This creates an instance of the workflow in your scratch directory where you can run active calculations but make sure the vee_flow code is still in your home directory.

 To begin calculations use "$PFLOW/begin_calcs.sh" in the directory of the workflow

+#### To update workflow
+In your home directory where vee_flow was cloned, use "git pull origin master" to update with changes.
+Note, this does not change the workflow you created in your scratch directory.